NorthStarUAS/FMU-Arduino/docs/Notes-ground-elevation.md

 * drives me nuts, any of these can be better than the others on any given flight on any given day.
 * I have never found a clear winner.
-* For now I want to lean towards the nav filter (possible latency issue when descending on landing?)
-Gps itself pretty heavily filters (delays) altitude and vertical velocity as well (although less so than altittud)
+* ~~For now I want to lean towards the nav filter (possible latency issue when descending on landing?)
+Gps itself pretty heavily filters (delays) altitude and vertical velocity as well (although less so than altittud)~~
+* For now I want to lean towards the baro altitude.
+Recent data points to that being most stable/predictable/reliable altitude source despite possible speed bias and weather change bias.
 * AGL is an input to "is_airborne" so a gps sensor "jump" due to interference, loss of some sats, poor fix, etc. could potentially contribute to an inadvertant is_airborne==True scenario when we don't want to think we are